-Have you ever fell in love with a piece of furniture?
+Have you ever fallen in love with a piece of furniture?
 You know that feeling, you can’t stop thinking about it or have that warm fuzzy feeling of how it would look in your home.
-I have and I fell hard for this one and let me tell you the lessons I learned from this vintage apothecary cabinet.
+I have and I fell hard for this one and let me tell you the lessons I learned from this antique apothecary cabinet makeover.

 This post contains affiliate links.
 Click here to see my full disclosure policy.

-In the fall of 2014, I had a fun vintage market trip planned with my friend Karen, Somewhat Quirky Designs.
+In the fall of 2014, I had a fun vintage market trip planned with my friend Karen.
 We attended the Springfield Ohio flea market on a Friday.
-We shopped, we ate, we laughed and we got rained out, so we decided to go to the indoor antique store right around the corner to wait out the rain, and that’s when I saw her, I stopped in my tracks, we made contact and I rushed right over.
+We shopped, we ate, we laughed and we were rained on, so we decided to go to the indoor antique store right around the corner to wait out the rain, and that’s when I saw her, I stopped in my tracks, we made contact and I rushed right over.

 I had to touch her and pull open some of her drawers.
-I was in awe of this aging beauty with all of her flaws.
+Her aged beauty was awe-inspiring with all of her flaws(beauty marks).
 I took a few pictures and looked at her price tag and I walked away.
 I was in love with this beauty and I wanted her badly, but I am pretty frugal and could not see spending that much on an old piece of furniture.

 It’s a curse to repurpose furniture because I am always wanting a bargain so I can invest my time to make her beautiful again and also make a profit for my time and talents, so the frugal side comes out whenever I make a second-hand purchase.

 The next day we attended the country living fair.
-We shopped, we ate, and we laughed and this time we did not get rained out.
-I could not shake all the thoughts about this apothecary cabinet, I even talked about it endlessly to a few of my other friends.
+We shopped, we ate, and we laughed all over again and this time we did not get rained out.
+I could not shake all the thoughts about this apothecary cabinet, I even talked about it endlessly to a few of my other blogger friends from the fair.
 They all told me if you love it that much, spend the money and go get it.

 I texted Mr. DD and told him what I found.
 He gave me his blessings and also stated, “it’s coming out of your budget so you better sell a few more items at the shop.”
 I called the antique store to make sure it was still there and away Karen and I drove to go get my apothecary cabinet, it was a 45-minute drive in the opposite direction of home.

-So the first lesson I learned, is to wait and don’t buy the item on the spot.
+So the first lesson I learned, is to wait and don’t buy any large ticket item on the spot.
 Give yourself some time to make a rational decision and not an impulse buy.
 I made this buying decision the next day.

 Once I started to clean the cabinet to begin the apothecary cabinet makeover, I discovered some very interesting things.
 She is an old cabinet, I can tell this by the aged drawer fronts.
 The drawer fronts have that old bumpy aged varnish, I think that is the technical term.
 I removed all the drawers to give them a good cleaning and was placing them back and discovered some drawers are slightly bigger than others.
 Now some of the mysteries started to reveal themselves.
 The 5 drawers on the right are the ones that are slightly smaller.

-The back of the apothecary cabinet has an addition of backing, so this leads me to believe that is was originally built with 4 rows across.
-You can also see where to original foot base was and the other side does not have this extra foot base.
+The back of the apothecary cabinet has an addition of backing, so this leads me to believe that it was originally built with 4 rows across.
+You can also see where the original foot base was and the other side does not have this extra foot base.
 The last row was probably added right away because all the drawer fronts have the same aged finish.

-I finally decided how I wanted the cabinet.
-I wanted to keep a lot of the cabinet original with a lot of its natural features.
-I kept the top and bottom wood pieces untouched, I love wood tones on my furniture pieces, I think it keeps the original character and also gives it warmth.
+Finally, I decided how I wanted to complete the apothecary cabinet makeover.
+Since I loved a lot of the original natural features, I kept the top and bottom wood pieces untouched.
+I love wood tones on my furniture pieces, I think it keeps the original character and also gives it warmth.
 I painted the base of the cabinet with chalk paint, using One Step paint in black by Amy Howard.

-I loved the aged look on the drawer fronts is one of the features that I loved about this antique cabinet, so I wanted to enhance that look.
-I used clear wax and applied the dust of ages by Amy Howard to give an even more aged look.
-The dust of ages worked perfectly on the drawers since they were not a smooth surface.
+The aged look on the drawer fronts is one of the features that I loved about this antique cabinet, so I wanted to enhance that look.
+First I applied clear wax and then applied antiquing dust to give the drawers an even more aged look.
+The dust of ages worked perfectly on the drawers since they were not smooth surfaces.
 All that dust clung to the bumps.

-The other very interesting thing about the cabinet drawers, someone does not know how to count!
-The drawers were numbered on the back and its missing 6 through 10, they also numbered right to left.
+The other very interesting thing about the cabinet was the drawers.
+The drawers were numbered on the back and it’s missing 6 through 10, they also numbered right to left, someone does not know how to count.
 I don’t know about you but I would start my numbers on the left side.

 What is your favorite piece of furniture or have you ever regretted buying a certain piece of furniture and why?
 Leave me your comments below!